Types

 8-inch touchscreen infotainment system standard across the lineup.

-Available power-adjustable driver's seat and dual-zone automatic climate control on higher trims.
+Dual-zone automatic climate control standard on higher trims.

 Technology: